Poster Presentation Guidelines

 - Posters will be evaluated based on the quality of the design and the research.
 This includes the purpose of the research, the research design and procedure, the theoretical and/or practical significance of the findings, the conclusions, and any other content.

-- Posters will be evaluated in the poster divisions that you select from the 3 poster divisions.
+- Posters will be evaluated in the poster divisions.
+Divisions are being determined by the Hayes committee.
 In determining the area in which you will submit your abstract, the primary factor to consider is the subject matter addressed by your research, not necessarily your area of enrollment.

-- Students may only submit a poster proposal to one poster division.
-Students may only submit one proposal each year.
-Students' work will be evaluated by professionals from the general academic area, so proposals need to be understood by those in a fairly broad range of related fields.
+- Students' work will be evaluated by professionals from the general academic area, so proposals need to be understood by those in a fairly broad range of related fields.
 This ability to explain complex material in a clear and convincing way is part of the judges' consideration.

 - All winners of the poster competition may be asked to put their poster on display.